Pumpkin Chocolate Chip Muffins

 What’s my point?
 In this world of food blogging, we all are always trying to find the next best recipe.
 Even though I have 5 stellar chocolate chip cookies, I’m always looking to try one I might like better.

 An easy recipe that makes a perfectly round 2 dozen.
 Moist, full of pumpkin flavor and dotted with chocolate chips.
+Of course you could add extra chocolate chips if desired.
 Add it to the pumpkin list of treats I have to make every year.
 Along with these Pumpkin Cream Cheese Muffins.
 Because those are just to die for.

 These are the muffins right out of the oven.
 As with any pumpkin treat, the flavor shines more after they’ve sat for a day or so.
 The pumpkin works it’s magic and makes them even more moist as they sit.